esmero/archipelago-documentation/docs/inthewild.md

 Explore Archipelago instances running free across digital realms.

+!!! note

     _*Please be aware that some of the following Archipelago instances are still brewing and these links may change.
 Stay tuned for future updates to live production sites when available._

 ## METRO + Archipelago 🧑‍🌾 🐝 🍓